alejandro-devop/java-notes/1-chapter/notes.md

 ### Key words (Reserved word)

 Key words are words that a programming language associates to specific actions, operations or definitions for it's own work, don't worry if you don't understand right now, for now you just need to know that key words are something special and somethings do something special, we'll talk about this later.

+---

+### Program or application

+As previously mentioned a program is a set of instructions to tell the computer what to do.
+Usually this instructions are stored in files with an special extension (Depending on the language), for example: `MyApp.java` for java case, `myApp.js` for Javascript, `my_app.py` for python, `myApp.cpp` for C++ and so on.

+---

+### Object Oriented Programming (OOP)

+Well, this is a little complex to explain right now, but, is mentioned above, programs or applications (Software in general), are a set of instructions, Object Oriented Programming is a way of writing this programs, we can called a technique of codeing, there are a lot of other techniques and patters for creating a program, for esample: [structured](https://en.wikipedia.org/wiki/Structured_programming), [Functional](https://en.wikipedia.org/wiki/Functional_programming), [POO](https://en.wikipedia.org/wiki/Object-oriented_programming), etc. _(click [here](https://en.wikipedia.org/wiki/Programming_paradigm) to see more)_

+---